kubeedge/kubeedge/docs/proposals/keadm-scope.md

 # list pod in namespace test
 keadm get pod -n test

-# List a single deployment controller with specified NAME in ps output format.
+# List a single configmap  with specified NAME in ps output format.
-keadm get deployment web
+keadm get configmap web -n default

-# List the complete information of the distributed deployment controller with the specified name in the yaml output format.
+# List the complete information of the configmap with the specified name in the yaml output format.
-keadm get deployment web -o yaml
+keadm get configmap web -n default -o yaml

 Available resource:
-  deployment
-  statefulset
   pod
-  podstatus
+  node
   service
+  secret
   configmap
-  secret
-  node
+  endpoint
   persistentvolumesclaims
-  endpoint

 Flags:
   -A, --all-namespaces=false: If present, list the requested object(s) across all namespaces.
 Namespace in current